analyticsjs/web-analytics/packages/core/index.md

 ### trackEvent

-Track event and report to the statistics platform.
+Track event and report to the analytics platform.

 - Type Declarations: